Chandannkr/register-karo-homepage/README.md

-# Frontend Developer Assessment - TRegister Karo Homepage Design
+# Frontend Developer Assessment - Register Karo Homepage Design

 This project is part of the Frontend Developer assessment, where I was tasked with creating a homepage based on a design provided via Figma.
 The project is built using **React** and is fully responsive, optimized for both desktop and mobile devices.